Lars Nootbaar Player Props: Cardinals vs. Pirates

 - The 7.9 strikeouts per nine innings put together by the Pirates pitching staff last season ranked 22nd in MLB.

-- The Pirates had the 26th-ranked team ERA among all MLB pitching staffs (4.66).
+- The Pirates' 4.66 team ERA ranked 26th across all MLB pitching staffs.

 - The Pirates allowed the eighth-fewest home runs in baseball (164 total, one per game).

-- Contreras (1-1) makes the start for the Pirates, his third of the season.
+- Keller makes the start for the Pirates, his fourth of the season.
+He is 1-0 with a 3.57 ERA and 22 strikeouts in 17 2/3 innings pitched.

-- His most recent appearance was on Monday against the Houston Astros, when the right-hander went 3 1/3 innings, surrendering seven earned runs while giving up nine hits.
+- In his last time out on Tuesday against the Houston Astros, the right-hander tossed six innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.